VladimirTitov4/CurrencyConverter/README.md

-# -CurrencyConverter
+# CurrencyConverter

-to run the applicationm, please clone the repository and run docker-compose up
+to run the application, please clone the repository and run docker-compose up